LabeliaLabs/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone involved is governed by the Code of Conduct defined [here](https://github.com/SubstraFoundation/.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [github@substra.org](mailto:github@substra.org).
+Please report unacceptable behavior to [github@substra.ai](mailto:github@substra.ai).

 ## I don't want to read this whole thing I just have a question!

-Please check [our forum](https://forum.substra.org/), [create an issue](https://github.com/SubstraFoundation/substra-documentation/issues/new) or drop us an [email](mailto:help@substra.org).
+Please check [our forum](https://forum.substra.org/), [create an issue](https://github.com/SubstraFoundation/substra-documentation/issues/new) or drop us an [email](mailto:help@substra.ai).

 ## What should I know before I get started?